Gilchrist Hall (1963)

 - $10,205,605 Total potential claim (estimate)

-Negotiations for the settlement had been a long, tedious process.
-In a 2008 article in the Waterloo Courier, Steve Pavelec, a Facilities Planning staff member, said that the Facilities Planning staff had had to convince the insurance company that the damage was serious and extensive.
+In a 2008 article in the Waterloo Courier, Steve Pavelec, a facilities planning staff member, said the facilities planning staff had to convince the insurance company the damage was serious and extensive.

-Even with the settlement in hand, work was slow to get underway.
-On March 13, 2007, the Board of Regents approved the schematic design, project description, and budget for Phase II of the Gilchrist Hall restoration project.
-The Phase II budget was $5,721,605.
-Bids for the work were to be let in July 2007 with a project completion date of June 2008.
+Even after the settlement, work was slow to begin.
+On March 13, 2007, the Board of Regents approved the schematic design, project description and $5,721,605 budget for Phase II of the Gilchrist Hall restoration project.
+Bids for the work expected in July 2007 with a project completion date of June 2008.
 The project would keep the Follon Student Services Center, Business Operations, Public Safety, Human Resource Services, and Compliance and Equity in Gilchrist Hall.
-In addition, International Programs, Disability Services, and Vocational Rehabilitation would move into Gilchrist Hall after its renovation.
+Additionally, International Programs, Disability Services, and Vocational Rehabilitation would move into the building after its renovation.
 To make room for these additions, the Office of the Vice President for Administration and Finance, Information Technology Services, and Financial Accounting and Reporting Services would move to other locations.

-Originally compiled by Library Assistant Susan Witthoft; edited by University Archivist Gerald L. Peterson, July 1996; substantially revised by Gerald L. Peterson, with research assistance by Jordan Ockerman and scanning by Library Assistant Gail Briddle, March 2003; last updated September 28, 2011; photos and citations updated by Graduate Assistant Eliza Mussmann, September 8, 2022.
+Originally compiled by Library Assistant Susan Witthoft; edited by University Archivist Gerald L. Peterson, July 1996; substantially revised by Gerald L. Peterson, with research assistance by Jordan Ockerman and scanning by Library Assistant Gail Briddle, March 2003; updated September 28, 2011; photos and citations updated by Graduate Assistant Eliza Mussmann, September 8, 2022; content updated by Graduate Intern Marcea Seible, June 2025; revised by Hannah Bernhard, February 2026.